-So what can you do to be conscientious of gamers … Continue reading
+So what can you do to be conscientious of gamers with disabilities?
+Do …

 Day 3 of Gamestorm was a little less eventful than Saturday, day 2, but I still had a lot of fun.
 I showed up around 7:45 and was ready to go for whatever 8 a.m. game of Pathfinder I could get involved with.
 It didn’t take long before I was assigned to a table that wasn’t full of players, and I sat down and got ready to play.

 My first PFS game on Sunday was Rise of the Goblin Guild.
 I was the only person at the table with a character high enough level to play above 2nd level, so instead of bringing my 4th-level Sheriff along I pulled out my 2nd-level Flowing Monk instead.
 If you’re not familiar with Pathfinder, Flowing Monks are sort of Aikido-style martial artists; they specialize in redirecting enemy attacks.

 The highlight of the adventure is when I …

 There are plenty of people who attend gaming conventions from the first hour to the last and do so on very little sleep.
 I used to be one of those people, but my own time commitments, aging body, and change of priorities has changed all of that.
 To me, a 15-hour day at a gaming convention is considered long by my current standards, and that’s just what Saturday was at Gamestorm this year.